otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/01-backend-module/01-refactoring.md

 ## Refactoring

-_Perfect code is bad_

 In the root directory, create two new directories called `controllers` and `routes`.
-In both directories, create two new files called `institutions.js` and `departments.js`.
+In both directories, create a new directory called `v1`.
+In both `v1` directories, create two new files called `institutions.js` and `departments.js`.

-The following code examples should look familiar from **ID607001: Introductory Application Development Concepts**.

-### controllers/institutions.js
+### controllers/v1/institutions.js

+In `controllers/v1/institutions.js`, add the following code:

 ```js
 import { PrismaClient } from "@prisma/client";